lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 ##  Changes from RFC 2797

-{{CMC-PROTv1}} did major overhaul on the layout of the document.
+{{CMC-PROTv1}} was a major overhaul on the layout of the document.
 This included two different steps.
 Firstly we removed some sections from the document and moved them to two other documents.
 Information on how to transport our messages are now found in {{?CMC-TRANS}}.